 All kids love to giggle, so books of silly poems, jokes, or songs are sure to be a hit.
 Collections of fairy tales, children's stories, poetry, or nursery rhymes offer a wide variety within a single book.
 Wordless books with imaginative illustrations can be fun even for kids who know how to read.
 Looking at pictures and creating a story develops imagination and broad thinking.

 And don't forget the books and stories you loved as a child.
-Chances are, you had good reasons to love them — and your child will, too.
+Chances are, you had good reasons to love them — and your kids will, too.

 |Reading Is Fundamental Founded in 1966, RIF is the oldest and largest children's and family nonprofit literacy organization in the United States.|